iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted14020/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> This app needs the option to report if you have been near another user running this app but not tested positive so you can verify the app is actually doing something.
+Right now it just sits there and we "Assumbe" its working.<br> :date: __2020-12-25 15:29:26__

+> I'm not sure yet I'm not sure yet<br> :date: __2020-12-20 20:51:58__

 > Giving this a 2 for intent, my Android version doesn't work.
 My roomie's version on iPhone works fine.
 Is there a setting that I can check?
 Please help app developers.<br> :date: __2020-12-18 22:07:04__